The Tomb (Moon Knight): Plot

 Steven Grant and Layla El-Faouly find a deserted camp site at the location of Ammit's tomb, which is a maze in the shape of the Eye of Horus.
 They discover that some of Arthur Harrow's men have been killed by undead Egyptian priests which then attack them.
 Layla defeats the priests but encounters Harrow, who claims that her husband Marc Spector was one of the mercenaries who murdered her archaeologist father, Abdallah El-Faouly.
 Grant and Spector find the tomb and discover that Ammit's last avatar was Alexander the Great.
 Grant then retrieves Ammit's ushabti from inside Alexander's body.

 Layla angrily confronts Spector who reveals that his partner killed Layla's father and shot Spector.
 Harrow arrives and shoots Spector, who wakes up in a psychiatric hospital populated by people from his life.
 After escaping from Harrow, who appears to be a therapist at the hospital, Spector finds Grant trapped in a sarcophagus.
 They also see a second sarcophagus with someone else trapped inside, before they are greeted by a hippopotamus-headed figure.

 Production

 Development

 In August 2019, Marvel Studios announced a series based on Moon Knight was being developed for the streaming service Disney+.
 In January 2021, director duo Justin Benson and Aaron Moorhead joined the series to direct two episodes, including the fourth episode.
 They worked alongside lead director Mohamed Diab to ensure a consistent approach to the series.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis, star Oscar Isaac, Diab, and head writer Jeremy Slater.
-The fourth episode, titled "The Tomb", was written by Alex Meenehan and Peter Cameron & Sabir Pirzada, and was released on Disney+ on April 20, 2022.
+The fourth episode, titled "The Tomb", was written by Alex Meenehan and Peter Cameron & Sabir Pirzada.